vsuryav/leiden-go/README.md

 # leiden-go

-high-quality community detection for go using the leiden algorithm.
+community detection for go using the leiden algorithm.

 ## what is leiden?